What’s Up Japan(Open a New Window)

 Fukui Prefecture’s main indust ries include textiles, with a focus in woven fabric, as well as machinery and eyeglass production.
 In recent years, Fukui has also taken the initiative in developing aerospace technologies for artificial satellites as well as creating business models based on satellite data.
 In this age of rapidly advancing technological revolutions, Fukui is promoting the use of cutting edge technologies in existing industries.

-As of March 2020, 13 municipalities in Yamanashi Prefecture are registered as Host Towns for five countries (France, Germany, Kirghizstan, Thailand and Palestine).
-10 municipalities will also host the pre-Games training camps of 13 national teams.
+As of April 2021, 14 municipalities in Yamanashi Prefecture are registered as Host Towns of 7 countries and regions (France, Germany, Kirghizstan, Nepal, Palestine, Thailand and the United States).
+10 municipalities will also host the pre-Games training camps of 11 national teams.
 Conveniently close to Tokyo and blessed with a rich nature, Yamanashi is awaiting for you.

 Ancient Nara, with history of more than 1,300 years, is where you can feel and witness “the birthplace of Japan.”There are three UNESCO World Heritage sites: the “Buddhist Monuments in the Horyuji Area” inscribed first in Japan; the “Historic Monuments of Ancient Nara” including renowned Todaiji temple and Yakushiji temple; and the “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range” that covers Nara, Wakayama, and Mie prefectures.
 In Nara, many national treasures and important cultural assets, as well as traditional rituals are passed down from ancient times to this day.